 136 Maunganui Road, Mount Maunganui

 There are too many amazing places to eat to stop now, so head to Rice Rice Baby for dinner.
-Serving authentic Vietnamese goodness until late, these guys have so many amazing options for meat-eaters, vegetarians and vegans alike.
-However, they don’t accept bookings, but one of the friendly team members will take your number and text you when a table is ready for you to eat your heart out.
+Serving authentic Vietnamese goodness until late, these guys have so many amazing options for meat-eaters, vegetarians, and vegans alike.
+They don’t accept bookings, but one of the friendly team members will take your number and text you when a table is ready for you to eat your heart out.

 8pm: Beer at Rising Tide in Mt Maunganui